thecyberbite/thecyberbite/README.md

 ## &nbsp;Who We Are

-The Cyber Bite is a cybersecurity research and education team built by students who take security seriously as both a discipline and a responsibility.
-The team brings together undergraduate security practitioners focused on web application security, malware analysis, threat research, and security tooling.
+The Cyber Bite is a cybersecurity research and education team composed of undergraduate security practitioners with a focused commitment to web application security, malware analysis, threat research, and security tooling.
+The team was founded on the belief that meaningful skill in this field is built through structured practice, not passive study.

-Work produced under this name is grounded in hands-on methodology.
-Every lab is structured, every finding is documented, and every tool is built with a clear purpose.
-The standard held internally is the same standard the professional industry expects — because that is exactly where this team is headed.
+Every project produced here reflects that standard.
+Labs are designed with intent, findings are documented with precision, and tools are built with a defined purpose.
+The quality of work is held to professional industry expectations from day one, not as an aspiration but as a baseline.

-The Cyber Bite operates under a strict ethical framework.
-All research is conducted on authorized systems and environments only, and responsible disclosure principles are followed without exception.
+Security research at The Cyber Bite is conducted exclusively within authorized, controlled environments.
+Ethical boundaries are non-negotiable, and responsible disclosure principles govern every engagement without exception.
+The team does not cut corners on process, and that discipline is reflected in everything published under this name.

 <br>